epccs/RPUno/Reflow/README.md

 ```
 #exit picocom with C-a, C-x
-picocom -b 9600 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyUSB0
 ```

 log a terminal session to check the profile

 ```
-script -f -c "picocom -b 9600 /dev/ttyUSB0" stuff.log
+script -f -c "picocom -b 38400 /dev/ttyUSB0" stuff.log
 ```

 # Commands

-Commands are interactive over the serial interface at 9600 baud rate.
-The echo will start after second charactor of a new line.
-Commands are interactive over the serial interface at 9600 baud rate.
+Commands are interactive over the serial interface at 38400 baud rate.
 The echo will start after the second character of a new line.

 ## /0/id? [name|desc|avr-gcc]